python-discord/code-jam-6/inquisitive-investigators/README.md

 #### Features
 - Be able to experience what it was like to browse files and directories on your computer from the old days!

-- A built in terminal? yeah we were suprised too! be able to change directories and even commit your own project to github!
+- A built in terminal?
+Yeah we were suprised too!
+Be able to change directories and even commit your own project to github!

 - A built in editor too!
 What, did you just want to look at your files.
 See what it was like to edit files back in the old'n days!

+- A built in photo viewer!?
+We added this in at the absolute last minute, and it's a great addition to the program.

 - Create files and directories to utilize with the built in editor, terminal and file explorer.

-- Rename and Copy files across your browser
+- Rename and Copy files and directories across your browser

 ## Installation